Khushichauhan001/Offline_CortexDoc/README.md

 #  Offline CortexDoc AI

->  A privacy-focused offline AI system to chat with your documents using local LLMs — featuring a **one-click setup** for seamless execution.
+ A privacy-focused offline RAG Based system to chat with your documents using local LLMs — featuring a **one-click setup** for seamless execution.

 ---